 Unfortunately, Brownian motion can’t be differentiated, but that isn’t by itself a huge problem because it can be differentiated if you allow yourself to work with distributions.
 However, while distributions are great for many purposes, there are certain things you can’t do with them — notably multiply them together.

 Hairer looked at a stochastic PDE that modelled a physical situation that gives rise to a complicated fractal boundary between two regions.
 I think the phrase “interface dynamics” may have been one of the buzz phrases here.
 The naive approach to this stochastic PDE led quickly to the need to multiply two distributions together, so it didn’t work.
 So Hairer added a “mollifier” — that is, he smoothed the noise slightly.
-Associated with this mollifier was a parameter \epsilon: the smaller \epsilon was, the less smoothing took place.
-So he then solved the smoothed system, let \epsilon tend to zero, showed that the smoothed solutions tended to a limit, and defined that limit to be the solution of the original equation.
+Associated with this mollifier was a parameter : the smaller was, the less smoothing took place.
+So he then solved the smoothed system, let tend to zero, showed that the smoothed solutions tended to a limit, and defined that limit to be the solution of the original equation.

 The way I’ve described it, that sounds like a fairly obvious thing to do, so what was so good about it?"